julienherrero/awesome-list/README.md

 ## C++

 - [facebookarchive/conceal](https://github.com/facebookarchive/conceal) - Conceal provides easy Android APIs for performing fast encryption and authentication of data.
+- [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
+It uses crowd-sourced OpenStreetMap data and is developed with love by MapsWithMe (MapsMe) founders and our community.
+No ads, no tracking, no data collection, no crapware.
+Please donate to support the development!
 - [typesense/typesense](https://github.com/typesense/typesense) - Open Source alternative to Algolia + Pinecone and an Easier-to-Use alternative to ElasticSearch ⚡ 🔍 ✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences

 ## CSS